pkgw/wwt-documentation/README.md

 ## Contributing Agreement

-By contributing, you agree that we may redistribute your work under our [license](LICENSE).
+By contributing, you affirm that you have read our [contributing guide](CONTRIBUTING.md) and agree that we may redistribute your work under our [license](LICENSE).
 Everyone involved in WorldWide Telescope agrees to abide by our [code of conduct](conduct.md).

 ## Documentation Repositories
 | Documentation | Target Audience | Repository |	Gitbook Site